 – Explain why you believe funding the border wall is more important than providing financial support for the country’s less fortunate?

 – How many government dollars are being spent in your district on entitlements being given to Iowans who haven’t worked in generations?

-- The Department of Health and Human Services reported in September that 12,800 migrant children were being held in federal shelters throughout the country.
-This compares to 2,400 being held in May.
-In June you said, “I don’t find any prohibition to separating children from their parents at the border.
+- The Department of Health and Human Services reported in December that 15,000 migrant children were being held in federal shelters throughout the country.
+This compares to 2,400 being held in May 2018.
+In June of last year you said, “I don’t find any prohibition to separating children from their parents at the border.
 There’s nothing cruel about this.”

 – Do you still believe there is nothing cruel about separating children from their parents?

-– With control of the House, Senate and White House for the last 18 months, what successful legislation have you and your Republicans colleagues passed to address issues related to illegal immigration and the growing number of children held in federal shelters?
+– With control of the House, Senate and White House for two years, what successful legislation have you and your Republicans colleagues passed to address issues related to illegal immigration and the growing number of children held in federal shelters?

 – How do your words and actions—as noted by Republican leadership—reflect the values of the people of Iowa’s Fourth District?

 - In September of 2017, you wrote on Twitter: “Pro players have the right to freedom of speech.
 Owners do, too.
 And should exercise it by firing offending players.”